SSWConsulting/SSW.Rules.Content/rules/know-the-basic-terms-for-a-video/rule.md

 Montage is piecing together separate sections of a video to form a new idea or meaning.
 This helps reveal the connections between things and show the nature of what's happening over time.

-For example, montage clips are used in the intro, both to highlight the content of the video and also to make the video more attractive.
+For example, montage clips can be used in the intro over video, both to highlight the content of the video and also make it more visually appealing.

 `youtube: https://www.youtube.com/embed/Em_kgd3R_gw`